kell1353/Probability_Distributions_Calc/README.md

 The hypergeometric distribution is used for samples drawn from small populations, without replacement.
 For example, you have a shipment of N televisions, where N1 are good (successes) and N2 are defective (failure).
 If you sample n televisions of N at random, without replacement, you can find the probability that exactly x of the n televisions are good.

+"""""""""""""""Poisson Distribution use:"""""""""""""""

+The Poisson distribution is a discrete distribution that models the number of events based on a constant rate of occurrence.
+The Poisson distribution can be used as an approximation to the binomial when the number of independent trials is large and the probability of success is small.